jcheminform/markdown-jcheminf/README.md

 * [Release article](templates/research.md)

-For RStudio, copy the template into the same folder as this README as `article.Rmd`.
+Copy the template into the same folder as this README as `article.Rmd`.
-When using the [Makefile](Makefile), save it as `article.md`.

 ## Writing the article